Meppies/Meppies-website/_posts/2024-2-5-upgrade-citrix database.md

 ---

 ## Ansible
-I employed Ansible to automate the upgrade process, leveraging variables (denoted by {% raw %}{{ }}{% endraw %}) to enhance flexibility.
+I used Ansible to automate the upgrade process, leveraging variables (denoted by {% raw %}{{ }}{% endraw %}) to enhance flexibility.
 All commands are PowerShell-based, adaptable to your preferred automation tool.

 ### Backup the databases